 Peach & Goat Cheese Stuffed Pork Loin – Chapter One

-4 oz package of room temperature chevre (or any creamy goat cheese)
+- 4 oz chevre (or any creamy goat cheese) room temperature

-3. Smooth the goat cheese down one side of the tenderloin, sprinkle on the thyme, and lay out all but 6 of the peach slices.
+Smooth the goat cheese down one side of the tenderloin, sprinkle on the thyme and lay out all but 6 of the peach slices.

-4. Fold the 2 tenderloins together with the cheese and peach filling in the middle then wrap the bacon around to the top of the tenderloins and carefully flip over so the bacon ends are underneath.
+Fold the 2 tenderloins together with the cheese and peach filling in the middle then wrap the bacon around to the top of the tenderloins and carefully flip over, so the bacon ends are underneath.

 Top with the remaining 6 peach slices and roast at 350℉ for 45-55 minutes or until the pork’s internal temperature reads 140℉.

 Drain the juices from the pan and let the pork rest for at least 10 minutes.